 An ideal introduction to the study of population, this highly accessible textbook outlines the fundamental concepts and measurement techniques of demography.

-The Sociology major is concerned with culture, social structure, social processes, social interaction, and social change, from the largest to the smallest scale.
+The Sociology major is concerned with culture, social structure, social processes, social interaction, and social change.
 Many courses focus on important social issues, including gender, race, ethnicity and inequality.
 A degree in sociology prepares students for a wide range of careers in educational institutions, private industry, and government, as well as further, postgraduate study in the discipline.
-For students with more specific career goals in mind, appropriate programs to meet their particular needs may be designed in consultation with the sociology faculty.
+Recent graduates are enrolled in graduate programs in sociology, public health, criminal justice, urban planning, and social work and are employed as social science research assoiciates, lawyers, health professionals, politians, teachers, and managers.

 Degree Requirements for the Major